Maycon1993/Devices-docs/surface/surface-laptop-smart-card-reader.md

 - **CAC support**: The CAC provides secure two-factor authentication for active-duty military personnel, reserve personnel, civilian employees, and eligible contractor personnel.
 It facilitates authorized access to DoD computers, networks, and specific facilities, besides enabling the encryption and signing of emails.

 - **PIV card support**: Similarly, the PIV Card is used across various federal agencies for secure access to federal facilities and information systems, ensuring a standardized level of identity verification.
-PIV credentials have certificates, key pairs, pin numbers, biometrics, and other unique identifiers that enable two-factor authentication.
+PIV credentials have certificates, key pairs, PIN numbers, biometrics, and other unique identifiers that enable two-factor authentication.

 ### Compliance and regulatory adherence

-For organizations operating in sectors where regulatory compliance is stringent (e.g., government, defense, healthcare, and finance), the smart card reader helps meet strict access control and data protection requirements.
+For organizations operating in sectors where regulatory compliance is stringent (for example, government, defense, healthcare, and finance), the smart card reader helps meet strict access control and data protection requirements.
 It helps ensure organizations adhere to laws and regulations such as HIPAA, FISMA, and GDPR, which mandate strong authentication measures to protect sensitive data.
-This compliance is not just about avoiding penalties but also about demonstrating to stakeholders and customers a commitment to maintaining high security and privacy standards.
+Compliance not only helps avoid penalties but also reinforces an organization's commitment to security and privacy.

 ### Operational efficiency and access management

 Implementing a smart card reader streamlines access management across the organization.
 It simplifies the process of granting or revoking access rights, enhances user experience by consolidating multiple credentials into a single authentication mechanism, and supports a secure mobile workforce.
 This centralized access management improves operational efficiency, reduces administrative overhead, and enhances the overall security posture by ensuring consistent application of access policies.

-### References

-1. Integrated smart card reader available only on Surface Laptop 6 in Black in one of these configurations: 15" 5/16/512, 7/16/256, 7/16/512, 7/32/512 and only in US and Canada.